JayavarapuVarshini/Simple-/README.md

 ```bash
 bash simple-interest.sh
 ```
-Enter principal, rate, and time when prompted to get the simple interest result.
+Enter principal, rate, and time when prompted to get the SI result.